rust-basel/fullstack-rust-workshop/src/03-dioxus_hello_world.md

 Great.
 Now that our web hello world is running, let's add some styling to it.
 Of course no one likes raw `CSS`, which is why we are going to add [Tailwindcss](https://tailwindcss.com/), which has some sane defaults and add a tailwind component library to it.
 It's called [DaisyUi](https://daisyui.com/).
-You define the style of your dom components directly in the `rsx` macro.
+You define the style of your DOM components directly as classes in the `rsx` macro.
 No need for an extra css file, you have to maintain.
 Tailwind will watch the style classes, you define within your markdown and will automatically generate the correct css for you.

 Daisyui is a tailwind component library.
-As tailwind itself is quite mighty, daisyui abstracts tailwind and make styling easy having ready to use components like buttons, navbars, etc.
+As tailwind itself is quite mighty, DaisyUI enhances tailwind and make styling easy having ready to use components like buttons, navbars, etc.

 ### Installing dependencies

 First we go ahead and install our dependencies.
 We want all configuration files top-level.
-So go back, where your top-level Cargo.toml is and initialize npm there.
-Then install tailwindcss for development and initialize tailwind.
+So go back, where your top-level `Cargo.toml` is and initialize `npm` there.
+Then install `tailwindcss` for development and initialize tailwind.

 ```sh
 cd ..